Revisiting Pre-trained Language Models for Vulnerability Detection: Discussion

+This paper differentiates itself from previous work by revisiting the true capabilities of PLMs for VD, addressing the shortcomings of existing VD evaluations.
+We argue that the conclusions drawn from previous, biased evaluations are meaningless, as they lead to a significant gap between reported performance and practical effectiveness.
+This is a key point emphasized throughout our work.

-\textbf{Internal Validity}.
-To minimize data leakage, we limit our dataset to commits dated after the cutoff date of the evaluated LLMs.
-Although some undetectable forms of leakage may persist, addressing them is beyond the scope of this study.
-We excluded Chain-of-Thought (CoT) prompting due to budget constraints.
-However, prior studies have shown that the effectiveness of CoT varies across specific scenarios~\cite{ullah, understanding, benjamin}.
-Therefore, this exclusion does not undermine the significant performance gap between fine-tuning and prompt engineering observed in our findings.
-In practice, the decision between fine-tuning and prompting is still a trade-off between cost and performance, determined by user requirements.
+For dataset selection, to minimize data leakage, we limit our dataset to commits dated after the knowledge cutoff dates of all evaluated LLMs.
+While some undetectable forms of leakage may still exist, addressing them is beyond the scope of this study.

-\textbf{External Validity}.
-This work focuses on evaluating PLMs for function-level VD, as mainstream PLMs with limited context window sizes are not yet sufficient for addressing these more complex cross-function VD.
-We exclude latest reasoning models (e.g., OpenAI o3) due to the limited availability of new vulnerability data for evaluation and the potential risk of data leakage.
-However, our extensible data collection framework supports future evaluations using up-to-date CVEs patches.
+For model selection, we acknowledge that some open-source reasoning models (e.g., Qwen3~\cite{qwen3}) have shown strong performance in the software engineering tasks.
+However, their very recent knowledge cutoff date conflicts with the scarcity of latest vulnerabilities, making it difficult to collect enough recent data to ensure the accuracy and comprehensiveness of evaluation results.
+We also clarify that while resource and budget constraints prevent us from evaluating all SOTA LLMs, our evaluation framework can help future research evaluate stronger LLMs on more recent VD data.

+Although our findings conclude that Code SLMs (e.g., PDBERT), which are trained on specialized code pretraining tasks, generally outperform LLMs trained on general language modeling, their applicability is constrained to function-level VD due to the limited context window size.
+In contrast, LLMs provide a larger context window, but their ability to perform longer function-level or cross-procedure VD still needs significant improvement.